QuentinRa/blog.quentinra.dev/programming-languages/web/frameworks/nuxt.js/index.md

 <div class="row row-cols-md-2"><div>

 Each page will use a [layout](https://nuxt.com/docs/guide/directory-structure/layouts).
-Multiple page can use the same layout, but inject some specific components in it.
+Multiple pages can use the same layout, but inject some specific components into it.

 👉 The default layout used is `./layouts/default.vue`.